Korean War Legacy Project

 Bio

 Lacy Bethea Jr. was born in 1929 in Wilmington, North Carolina.
 He joined the Marines in 1946 as a 17 year-old and was transferred from Camp LeJeune to Camp Pendleton right after the Korean War started.
 Right before being deployed to Korea, Lacy Bethea Jr. got married.
-Lacy Bethea Jr. was at home when the North Koreans invaded South Korea, but he didn’t know anything about Korea so he spent time with family trying to understand the possible invasion site.
+Lacy Bethea Jr. was at home when the North Koreans invaded South Korea, but he did not know anything about Korea so he spent time with family trying to understand the possible invasion site.
 In Korea, he was assigned to Baker Company, 1st Battalion, 2nd Marines, and he was involved in the amphibious landing on Incheon on June 26, 1950.
 While serving his time in Korea, Lacy Bethea was in charge of daily food and ammunition distribution.

 Video Clips